 The Alex Trebek Forum for Dialogue Project on AI for Healthy Humans and Environments at the AI + Society Initiative presents,

-in collaboration with the University of Ottawa Centre for Law, Technology and Society, Institute for Science, Society and Policy, and Centre for Health Law, Policy and Ethics:
+in collaboration with the Centre for Law, Technology and Society, the Institute for Science, Society and Policy and the Centre for Health Law, Policy and Ethics: